UKCloud/documentation/articles/shared/shared-how-access-redhat-update-servers-3.md

 ### Intended audience

-This article is intended for customers who have migrated to RHUI v3.
-If you need information for RHUI 2, see [*How to access Red Hat update servers (RHUI 2)*](shared-how-access-redhat-update-servers.md).
+This article is intended for customers who have migrated their systems to use RHUI v3.

 ## New Red Hat VM templates